Schlaubischlump/LocationSimulator/index.md

 - Spoof the iOS device location without a jailbreak or installing an app on the device.
 - Automatically try to download the DeveloperDiskImage files for your iOS Version.
 - Set the device location with a long click on the map.
-- Support 3 movement speeds (Walk/Cycle/Drive).
+- Support custom and predefined (Walk/Cycle/Drive) movement speeds.
 - Control the movement using the arrow keys.
 - Navigate from the current location to a new location.
 - Open GPX files.